-I know that when you read the title of this blog - Home Heating using paraffin Inverter heaters, the word ‘paraffin’ alone, will conjure up those childhood memories of Grandad’s ancient paraffin heater running during long cold winters in his greenhouse and the lingering smell of paraffin which always used to follow, however before you hit the back button and leave, the paraffin inverter heaters I will be referring to here, are top of the range, ultra modern safe paraffin heaters manufactured in Japan and of which are even more safe to use than portable gas heaters using calor gas bottles, and are so much better in other ways, such as producing zero condensation compared to the portable gas heaters.
+I know that when you read the title of this blog - Home Heating using paraffin Inverter heaters, the word ‘paraffin’ alone, will conjure up those childhood memories of Grandad’s ancient paraffin heater running during long cold winters in his greenhouse and the lingering smell of paraffin which always used to follow, however before you hit the back button and leave, the paraffin inverter heaters I will be referring to here, are top of the range, ultra modern safe paraffin heaters manufactured in Japan and of which are even far more safer to use than portable gas heaters using calor gas bottles, and open fires.

-Many of those who are reading “Home Heating using paraffin Inverter heaters”, may be here out of pure morbid curiosity, but those open minded individuals who continue to read, will probably find that it actually saves them considerable amounts of money by switching over to paraffin heating for their domestic requirements, especially those trying to heat poorly insulated old buildings and those who are suffering from Storage Heater blues or indeed, are looking to substitute any form of expensive electric heating with something much more affordable.
+Many of those who are reading “Home Heating using paraffin Inverter heaters”, may be here out of pure curiosity, but those open minded individuals and savvy consumers who want to save money on their energy bills and who continue to read, will probably find that it actually saves them considerable amounts of money by switching over to paraffin heating for their domestic requirements, especially those trying to heat poorly insulated old buildings and those who are suffering from Storage Heater blues or indeed, are looking to substitute any form of expensive electric heating with something much more affordable.

 For those readers with Gas central heating, lucky you!.
-This article is unlikely to be of any interest to you as you already have the cheapest form of heating known to man – Mains Gas.
-However even if you have central heating, you may need additional heating in an extension, conservatory, loft conversion or outbuilding where the cost of extending the gas central heating may not be economically viable, so stick around, as paraffin heating may still also be of interest to you, and will work out far cheaper than installing extra radiators or the huge expense of running an electric panel or fan heater.
+This article is unlikely to be of any interest to you as you already have one of the cheapest forms of heating known to man – Mains Gas.
+However even if you have central heating, you may need additional heating in an extension, conservatory, loft conversion, caravan or outbuilding where the cost of extending the gas central heating may not be economically viable or possible, so stick around, as paraffin heating may still also be of interest to you, and will work out far cheaper than installing extra radiators or the huge expense of running an electric panel heater, fan heater or oil filled radiator.

-Using a Paraffin Inverter Heater can also work out cheaper than using a traditional gas fire to heat a room.
-A lot of Gas Fires can be extremely inefficient, often consuming about 6.4kw worth of gas to produce 4kw worth of heat, and some of the “living flame” gas fires are even worse than this, as the majority of produced heat escapes from the flue and up the Chimney.
+Using a Paraffin Inverter Heater can also work out a lot cheaper than using a traditional gas fire to heat a room.
+Despite the low cost of natural gas a lot of Gas Fires, even modern ones, can be extremely inefficient, often consuming as much as 6.4kw worth of gas just to produce 4kw worth of heat into a room, and some of the “living flame” gas fires are even worse than this, as the majority of produced heat escapes from the flue and up the Chimney.

-So whilst Gas is the cheapest form of heat, this usually only applies to Central Heating systems, and when compared to a Gas Fire, the increased efficiency of 99% offered by an Inverter Heater, compared to the 50% – 60% offered by an older gas fire, the small extra cost of paraffin is more than offset by the wasteful, inefficient nature of the gas fire, often making the Inverter Heater the cheaper form of heating one room.
+So whilst Gas is one of the cheapest forms of heat, this usually only applies to Central Heating system boilers built in the last five years or so, and when compared to a Gas Fire, the increased efficiency of 99% offered by an Inverter Heater, compared to the 50% – 60% offered by an older gas fire, the small extra cost of paraffin is more than offset by the wasteful, inefficient nature of the gas fire, making the Inverter Heater the cheaper form of heating one living room.

 Home Heating using paraffin Inverter heaters